holographicSol/Sol_Template_Master/README.md

 Sols_Omega_Template is my final template and older GUI templates i may not be uploading as Sols_Omega_Template is far superior, flexible, dynamic and advanced.

 Sols_Omega_Template may be updated and is my final template as it enables me to make very advanced applications extremely qickly because I programmed it to program for me.
 Just write into the created functions, show/hide, resize if needed.
 Done.

+This example illustrates how objects can be used and are already multithreaded using timers that are automatically created by default.
+(CTRL+F '# TEST' to see changes from my standard template).
+Thats it.